2019 Laurie O'Reilly Cup

-The 2019 Laurie O'Reilly Cup is the 12th edition of the competition.
+The 2019 Laurie O'Reilly Cup was the 12th edition of the competition.
 The first test was played in Perth on August 10 and the second test was played in Auckland on August 17.
 The tests were part of double-header matches between the All Blacks and Australia during their Bledisloe Cup series.

 The Black Ferns won the series in a clean sweep and successfully defended their title.